shvets/shvets.github.io/presentations/03/nodejs-for-enterprise.md

 npm -v
 ```

-On Windows you can download node and npm as one installation from [Node.js Downloads Page] (http://nodejs.org/download).
+On Windows you can download node and npm as one installation from [Node.js Downloads Page](http://nodejs.org/download).

-!SLIDE title-and-content transition=cover
+%!SLIDE title-and-content transition=cover

 # Using Node.js: Webserver example